We're not just a shop, but a community.

 We aim to inspire change through everyday objects and initiatives.
-Supporting a community that celebrates diversity and inclusion through slow living and intention.
+We support a community that celebrates diversity and inclusion through slow living and mindful solutions.

 As a creative (Graphic Designer by day), I have always been an advocate for the small business + handmade community.
-This was/is great, but I’ve been struggling with the fact that there is a huge lack of representation for BIPOC makers/small businesses, which only led me to discomfort.
+This was/is great, but I’ve been struggling with the fact that there is a huge lack of representation for BIPOC makers/small businesses.
+This only led me to discomfort.
 From those feelings I realized I did not want to continue the cycle— white woman opening yet another small boutique and lending support to other white-owned small businesses (there’s more than enough of that).
 I’m following what feels right and using the tools I have in order to support and represent ALL women of different backgrounds and ethnicities in hopes to help shift the scales of equity and overall togetherness.

 JLM was formed from two passions and made into one’s purpose.
 Throughout the years, I have grown to care and learn more about our environment, systemic issues, human rights and our relationship towards material things.
 This started a journey where I am making the decision to consciously watch my, and others, actions (I must admit, I still have a long way to go).
 Self reflection and inward thinking, unrepresented parts within self care, have been truly eye opening in reorganizing personal priorities.